 I asked her if her son was a Member of Parliament.
-“No,” she said, “I just want him to get a job in Arusha as one of Uganda’s EALA MPs.
+“No, “I just want him to get a job in Arusha as one of Uganda’s EALA MPs.
 You know, there are no jobs in Uganda.”

 I reminded her that President Yoweri Museveni had advised the MPs and other contestants that they should not look at the EALA MPship as a job, but as something they would seek to go to Arusha to promote the East African integration.
 She scoffed at this notion noting that since graduating two years previously, her son had been “grassing” without employment.

 I told her that it would still take her some money down her pocket to get her son into newspaper advertorials for her to get him noticed for a job in Arusha by the Parliamentarians who formed the electorate.
 So, whichever way she looked at it she would still spend money, which her son was seeking for.
 Besides, I saw that her son was carrying a batch of campaign posters, which must have cost money, so her son was not looking for a mere job, but a certain standard of job.

 The conversation moved on to the utterances of the President about not merely looking for jobs.
 There was a perception that Museveni was being uncharitable to refer to contestants merely looking for jobs instead of the loftier principle of integration.
 But on reference to this particular young man, there was a feeling that this fellow was one of the millions of young people coming out of the score of Uganda’s universities who were jobless.
 Most of them were all gambling in the manner in which this young man was doing.